Goal: Expand and enhance Virginia’s high-quality and highly skilled workforce.

 Academic Entrepreneurship Experience

 Virginia’s public institutions of higher education stimulate interest and develop skills in entrepreneurship through training, experiential learning, formal degree programs and concentrations, entrepreneurial centers, student clubs and organizations, and entrepreneurial student living arrangements.
 Many colleges and universities have started or scaled up resources and programs in these areas in recent years.
-George Mason University and Virginia Tech provide formal degree programs in entrepreneurship, while the College of William and Mary, James Madison University, the University of Virginia, and Virginia Commonwealth University offer concentrations at the Master’s or Baccalaureate levels.
-Centers for Entrepreneurship have been established at most institutions, including: the Alan B. Miller Entrepreneurship Center at the College of William & Mary; the Mason Enterprise Center (MEC) at George Mason University; James Madison University’s Center for Entrepreneurship; the Strome Entrepreneurial Center and Center for Enterprise Innovation at Old Dominion University; the Galant Center for Entrepreneurship at the University of Virginia; the da Vinci Center at Virginia Commonwealth University; and the Apex Systems Center for Innovation and Entrepreneurship at Virginia Tech.
+The University of Virginia and Virginia Tech provide formal degree programs in entrepreneurship, while the College of William and Mary, George Mason University, James Madison University, and Virginia Commonwealth University offer concentrations at the Master’s or Baccalaureate levels.
+Centers for Entrepreneurship have been established at most institutions; the following offers examples of the many centers in place.
+They include the Alan B. Miller Entrepreneurship Center at the College of William & Mary; the Center for Innovation and Entrepreneurship at George Mason University; James Madison University’s Center for Entrepreneurship; the Strome Entrepreneurial Center at Old Dominion University; the Batten Institute for Innovation and Entrepreneurship at the University of Virginia; the da Vinci Center at Virginia Commonwealth University; and the Apex Systems Center for Innovation and Entrepreneurship at Virginia Tech.

 What are the implications?

 The talent pipeline shows how well the state continues to build the human capital needed for innovative industries.
 FIRST participation, an indicator of K-12 interest in STEM learning that may lead to future increases in STEM college degree program enrollment, remains at high levels, though it decreased slightly in 2015.
 Virginia higher education institutions continue to increase overall STEM degree production, suggesting that the state is responding to the increasing demand for scientific and technical workers.
 Virginia universities are also ramping up efforts to cultivate student entrepreneurship.
-The state has been successful in adding to the skilled labor supply by attracting highly educated workers from elsewhere in the U.S. in three out of the last five years through domestic migration.
+The state has been less successful in adding to the skilled labor supply by attracting highly educated workers from elsewhere in the U.S. in three out of the last five years.
 Virginia has an impressively high concentration of workers in science and engineering occupations, and workforce educational attainment levels continue to improve.
 However, some regions have significantly lower concentrations of higher educational attainment.
-Overall, Virginia has been successful in stimulating student interest in STEM from an early age and training and attracting skilled workers needed for innovation- and entrepreneurship-driven growth.
+Overall, Virginia has been successful in stimulating student interest in STEM from an early age and training and expanding the number of skilled workers needed for innovation- and entrepreneurship-driven growth.

 Data Sources and Definitions: